StackVista/stackstate-docs/stackpacks/integrations/scom.md

 The StackState SCOM API integration sends requests to the SCOM API to retrieve topology data and events.

 - Agent V2 connects to the configured [SCOM API](#rest-api-endpoints).
-- Topology data and events for the configured classes are retrieved from SCOM.
+- Topology data and events for the configured criteria are retrieved from SCOM.
 - Agent V2 pushes [retrieved data](#data-retrieved) to StackState.
 - StackState translates incoming SCOM topology data into components and relations.
 Incoming events are used to determine component health state and publish SCOM alerts in StackState.

 #### When to choose API integration

-The SCOM API integration produces a clean topology in StackState by allowing you to configure specific topology classes to collect.
+The SCOM API integration produces a clean topology in StackState by allowing you to specify the topology to collect.
 You can run the SCOM check from any StackState Agent V2 as long as it can connect to both the SCOM API and StackState.

 Retrieving a large topology can require a high number of API requests, this can take time and may place some stress on your SCOM system.
 The size of topology you can retrieve may also be limited by the number of requests possible.
-To avoid this, use the SCOM PowerShell integration (BETA).
+To avoid this, use the SCOM PowerShell integration.

 {% endtab %}
-{% tab title="PowerShell integration (BETA)" %}
+{% tab title="PowerShell integration" %}
-### PowerShell integration (BETA)
+### PowerShell integration

 The StackState SCOM PowerShell integration runs PowerShell scripts on the SCOM box to retrieve topology data and events.